bariarviv/Template-Matching/README.md

 # Template-Matching

-## Requirements:
+## Requirements
 Installing openCV for Microsoft Visual Studio.
-You can use the following guide:
+You can use the following guide: \
 https://www.deciphertechnic.com/install-opencv-with-visual-studio/